St. Matthias' Abbey: Basilica

-St. Matthias' Basilica, which was dedicated on 13 January 1148, combines four functions.
+The Romanesque St. Matthias' Basilica, which was dedicated on 13 January 1148, combines four functions.
 It is the parish church of the parish of the same name; the monastic church of the Benedictine community; a pilgrimage church centred on the tomb of Saint Matthias the Apostle; and the burial church of the first bishops of Trier, Eucharius und Valerius.
 The church building, like all such, is in a constant state of tension between on the one hand the preservation and care of the structure, and on the other the need to meet current demands.

 The basilica has therefore been thoroughly transformed during a long-drawn-out exercise in cleaning up and alteration.
 The crypt has been extended by a further two bays and provided with new means of access.
 The place of the veneration of Saint Matthias the Apostle, as well as the altar space, have been adapted to modern requirements.
 Stable choir stalls have been built for the monks' choir.
 A lift has been installed for easier access to all levels.
 On 10 December 2007 during a solemn pontifical office with Bishop Reinhard Marx the bones of the Apostle Matthias in their shrine were translated to their final location in the crypt, with the solemn dedication of the altar planned for 24 February 2008.
 The conclusion of the building works with an overhaul of the electrics and a final paint job is not presently possible due to financial constraints.

+The Abbey church is considered a Marian shrine as it contains a Gnadenbild, an image of the Blessed Virgin that depicts the pregnant Mary, gazing in contemplation at the child she carries.